 Many HTTP/2 options have been added, allowing great control over how Gun and the remote endpoint are using the HTTP/2 connection.
 They can be used to improve performance or lower the memory usage, for example.

-It is now possible to send many Websocket frames in a single gun:ws_send/2 call.
+It is now possible to send many Websocket frames in a single gun:ws_send/3 call.

-Gun will now send Websocket ping frames automatically at intervals determined by the keepalive option.
-It defaults to 5 seconds.
+Gun may now send Websocket ping frames automatically at intervals determined by the keepalive option.
+It is disabled by default.

 A new silence_pings option can be set to false to receive all ping and pong frames when using Websocket.
 They are typically not needed and therefore silent by default.